IntersectMBO/draft-constitution/2024-12-05/README.md

-## 2024-12-05 Cardano Constitution
+## Delegate Endorsed Cardano Constitution - 2024-12-05

-These resulting documents are from discussions on `2024-12-05` across the Constitutional Convention.
+These resulting documents are from discussions on `2024-12-05` across the Cardano Constitutional Convention.

-Final edits were made to the [2024-12-04 draft](../2024-12-04/) from delegate discussions in addition to a few technical fixes.
+Edits were made to the [2024-12-04 draft](../2024-12-04/) from delegate discussions in addition to a few technical fixes.

 ### Files